BretFisher/httping-docker/README.md

 add a `-it` to run command and a `-K` to httping

 `docker run -it --rm bretfisher/httping -i .1 -GsYK https://www.google.com`

+### License

+This repo and Dockerfile are MIT licensed.
+All software including httping are licensed by their owners.